Philosophy, Religion and Culture (PRC)

 Key Stage 3

 In Key Stage 3 (Years 7 and 8) students explore issues surrounding the six most popular religions in the UK, as well as non-religious positions such as Humanism, and are encouraged to make comparison with their own lives.
 They will consider issues such as the existence of different belief systems, the nature of moral belief and the relationship between Science and Religion.
+There is a focus on the development of personal understanding and critical thinking skills.

 Key Stage 4